Provisioning a Secret to Your K8s Cluster

 AnnotationOptionsDescription

-akeyless/side_car_versions_to_retrieve: "2"'2' or higherFetch the last X versions of your secret.
+akeyless/side_car_versions_to_retrieve: "2""2" or higherFetch the last X versions of your secret

-akeyless/inject_file: "/mysecret/|location=/path/to/save/secret/name"location= /path/to/save/secretSet the location for your secrets to be saved within your pod file system.
+akeyless/inject_file: "/mysecret/|location=/path to save secret name"location= /path to save secret nameSet the location for your secrets to be saved within your pod file system.

-Available for files only.
+Note: Available for files only

-akeyless/inject_file: "/mysecret|permission=0644"permission=0777Set the permission of the file that contains your secret value.
+akeyless/inject_file: "/mysecret|permission=0644"permission= 0644Set the permission of the file that contains your secret value

-Default is 0644.
+Default is 0644

-Available for files only
+Note: Available for files only

-akeyless/inject_file: "/mysecret|version=1"version={version of your secret}Fetch a specific version of your secret.
+akeyless/inject_file: "/mysecret|version=1"version= {version number}Fetch a specific version of your secret

-Default value is set to latest version.
+The default value is set to the latest version

-Available for Environment variables as well.
+Note: Available for Environment variables as well

 Default is none

-Available for Environment variables as well.
+Note: Available for Environment variables as well

-akeyless/inject_file: "/mysecret|jq={jq-expresion}"jq expression to work with conventional JSON data formjq={jq-expresion} e.g. secret items which contains JSON structure, can be parsed directly.
+akeyless/inject_file: "/mysecret|jq={jq-expresion}"jq expression to work with conventional JSON data formjq={jq-expresion} e.g. secret items that contain JSON structure, can be parsed directly

-akeyless/inject_folder: "/prod/my-secrets-folder/|location=/tmp/secrets/"permission=0644Set the permission of the folder that contains your secrets value.
+akeyless/inject_folder: "/prod/my-secrets-folder/|permission=0644"permission=0644Set the permission of the folder that contains your secret value

-Default is 0644.
+Default is 0644

-Available for files only
+Note: Available for files only

-akeyless/inject_folder: "/prod/my-secrets-folder/|location=/tmp/secrets/|track-folder-changes=true"track-folder-changes=true or falseTrack injected folder changes to sync new secrets
+akeyless/inject_folder: "/prod/my-secrets-folder/|location=/tmp/secrets/|track-folder-changes=true"track-folder-changes= true or falseTrack injected folder changes to sync new secrets

-akeyless/post_inject_script: | #!/bin/bash echo "Hello World" script to execute post fetching the secretNote:
+script to execute post-fetching the secretNote:

-akeyless/agent_limits_cpuInt followed by m units e.g. 600m"Limit of CPU usage
+akeyless/agent_limits_cpuInt followed by m unitsLimit of CPU usage

 e.g. 600m

-akeyless/agent_requests_cpuInt followed by m units e.g. 250m"Limit of CPU request
+akeyless/agent_requests_cpuInt followed by m unitsLimit of CPU request

 e.g. 250m